Long-term Exposure to Air Pollution: Does it Affect Mortality?

 An Ontario health study from 2021 provides a more recent look at the effects of long-term exposure to air pollution.
 Based on a study of over 80,000 Ontario participants, long-term exposure to elevated PM2.5 and NO2 resulted in an increased risk for mortality.

-The study went as far as to suggest that even participants residing in relatively low-exposure regions could benefit from improvements in air quality.
+The study also suggests participants residing in relatively low-exposure regions could benefit from improvements in air quality.

-In another study, researchers observed the effects of exposure to specific airborne pollutants, such as PM2.5, black carbon, and NO2 on public health and mortality rates.
+In another study, researchers observed the effects of exposure to specific airborne pollutants.
+It looked at how PM2.5, black carbon, and NO2 affect public health and mortality rates.
 The findings were observed in the context of a larger set of cohort studies on air pollution exposure and human health.

-The study also went as far as to conclude that the highest increases in air pollution were associated with low-income areas.
+The study also concluded the highest increases in air pollution were associated with low-income areas.

 Illness Associated with Long-Term Exposure to Air Pollution

-According to a scientific review in Environmental Health, current air pollution levels are linked to several respiratory illnesses and cardiovascular diseases and increased mortality rates.
+According to Environmental Health, current air pollution levels are linked to several respiratory illnesses and cardiovascular diseases and increased mortality rates.

 The Ontario study showed a significant increase in risk for non-accidental, cardiovascular, and respiratory mortality as a result of long-term exposure to PM2.5 and NO2.
-In New Zealand, the researchers concluded that every 1 μg/m³ increase in NO2 correlated with a 1.3% increase in overall mortality and a 1.8% increase in circulatory and respiratory mortality.
+In New Zealand, the researchers concluded that every 1 μg/m³ increase in NO2 correlated with a 1.3% increase in overall mortality.
+There was also a 1.8% increase in circulatory and respiratory mortality.

 How PM2.5 Concentrations Affect Mortality

 Based on several studies done in geographical regions around the world, there is a strong association between exposure to Particulate Matter (PM2.5) and risk of cardiovascular disease or mortality.
-Although there were many factors to consider (i.e., differences in particle composition, infiltration of particles indoors, and population characteristics), the increased mortality risk was anywhere from 6% to 11% per 10 μg/m³ increase in PM2.5 concentration.
+Although there were many factors to consider, the increased mortality risk was anywhere from 6% to 11% per 10 μg/m³ increase in PM2.5 concentration.

-For many regions in the world, where the daily PM2.5 concentration is anywhere from 3 to 8 times the WHO’s acceptable standard, this can seriously affect on public health.
+For many regions in the world, the daily PM2.5 concentration is anywhere from 3 to 8 times the WHO’s acceptable standard.
+This can seriously impact public health.

-A 2020 research study came to the shocking conclusion that even regions with PM2.5 levels below the US safety standard were causing an increase in mortality among the elderly.
-With16 years of data from 68.5 million participants, the study found that a 10 μg/m³ decrease in PM2.5 correlated to a 6-7% decrease in mortality rate.
+A 2020 research study came to the shocking conclusion that even regions with PM2.5 levels below the US safety standard were harmful.
+They caused an increase in mortality among the elderly.
+With 16 years of data from 68.5 million participants, the study found that a 10 μg/m³ decrease in PM2.5 correlated to a 6-7% decrease in mortality rate.

 Air Pollution & Mortality: Is there a link?